SundayFL/Federated-learning/README.md

 ```
 Do remember to run mvn clean install to resolve any remaining dependency with akka before running the akka project.
 ## Project status
-The project is working flawlessly in Linux.
-Due to a vendor dependency with TensorFlow the execution of the project on Windows is currently under development.
+The project is working flawlessly in Linux and Windows.
+The Verificator module is currently under development.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)